KpuCko/Helm_Charts/README.md

 ## Automation
 Every change in the repository will be done through PR.
 After the merge to main branch, the CI/CD automation will be triggered which will refresh the index of the charts.

+## Project repository

+The project is hosted in Github at URL: https://github.com/KpuCko/Helm_Charts